kinson2/WeAreDTB/media.md

 ---
 layout: blog
-title: Media: Photos, Videos, Visual Art for DTB
+title: Media - Photos, Videos, Visual Art for DTB
 description: Displays of visual media and content for the collective.
 sitemap:
     priority: 1.0